spikespaz/search-deflector/README.md

 The setup is complete.
 Make sure that the information listed is what you expected it to be.
 If it isn't, select all of the console output and paste it into a [new issue](https://github.com/spikespaz/search-deflector/issues/new) on GitHub.
 That is unintentional.
 If there was a crash before you get to this point, do the same.

 ![Setup Screenshot 4](screenshots/setup-3.png)

+# Building

+You need a D compiler.
+I recommend `DMD`, if you have that you can just run `build.sh` with MinGW or Git Bash.
+Read the build script to figure out what needs to be done.

+You need `rcedit.exe` on your system `PATH` variable to add the icon to the executable.
+Get that from https://github.com/electron/rcedit.